 “We’re seeing confusion in the market as more programs become available,” Burgess said.
 “We master them, and we become the subject matter experts that the professionals turn to.”

 The Florida Green Building Coalition’s certifications offer valuable guidance, because their standards focus on what works in this state.

 FGBC was formed in 2000 and is the leading certifying agency for green building within the state of Florida having just surpassed 20,000 projects, by far the largest certifier of green residential and commercial construction, residential communities and local governments in the state.

 “It’s hard to get people who are building a house in Maine to understand why insulation is less important to a house in Miami, and the heat gain coefficient on the windows is more important.”

 A native of coastal Maine, Burgess began his career in Rhode Island as a landscape architect.
 In the rural Northeast, beautiful natural venues were common.
 When he moved to West Palm Beach Florida, he was confronted with urban sprawl and strip malls.

 During his work in Rhode Island, he had seen how landscape architecture and green building could drive communities towards sustainable growth.
 When he came to Florida, he decided early on to only pursue projects that made him feel proud.

 The journey led Burgess to become a green accredited professional.
-Several years later he was working as a consultant for Spinnaker, when the company hired him and tasked him with the project’s completion.
+Several years later he was working as a consultant for Spinnaker.
+The company eventually hired him and tasked him with a project’s completion.

 Since then, Burgess has worked on numerous green building projects, from K-12 schools to university campuses to high-rise residential towers to retail centers and government buildings.